Disclaimer: I do not own any of the Sonic characters mentioned

 It's really hot under this robe.
 It's really too hot PERIOD!

 "And now I would like to introduce to you all today our valedictorian with an average of 98.74.
 Our valedictorian is a hardworking young lady who goes above and beyond on assignments to ensure her academic success.
-She'll be attending Mobius College in the fall on a full scholarship, your valedictorian Amy Rose."
+She'll be attending Mobius College in the fall on a full scholarship.
+I'm so proud to introduce your graduation class's valedictorian Amy Rose."

 "Amy!
 Get your pink tail up there!", one of the morons yelled.